xanaDev/golang-appgen/README.md

 ### Contributing

 Golang Appsgen is an open source project run by volunteers, and contributions are welcome!
-Check out the [Issues](https://github.com/gophers-prop/go-app-initializr/issues) page to see if your idea for a contribution has already been mentioned, and feel free to raise an issue or submit a pull request.
+Check out the [Issues](https://github.com/gophers-prop/golang-aappgen/issues) page to see if your idea for a contribution has already been mentioned, and feel free to raise an issue or submit a pull request.

+### Credits
+The Go gopher on the home page was designed by Renée French.
+Credits of all packages used are given in respective application template README.md file.
+Also these files are part of downloaded output folder.

 ### License